paul-bailey/EvilCandy/Tutorial.rst

 where *expr* is only an evaluation, with no assignments or ``return`` statement.
 It does not end with a semicolon, and it is only a single statement.
-To use a multiline lambda, you must add in the braces and ``return`` statement... in which case you are better off using the regular function notation; the `````` token is hard to spot over more than one line.
+To use a multiline lambda, you must add back in the braces and ``return`` statement...in which case you are better off using the regular function notation; the `````` token is hard to spot over more than one line.